benji300/joplin-persistent-layout/README.md

 - Persist the editor layout (`editor / split view / viewer / rich text`) for each note separately
 - Using [special tags](#persist-layout-for-a-note)
-  - So persisted layout is synced across devices
-  - Requires the plugin to be installed
+  - So persisted layout is synced across (desktop) devices, if the plugin is installed

 ## Installation